Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Numerical Setup and Active Flow Control Methodology

+where the superscript $(\cdot)^*$ refers to the dimensional quantity. $W$ is the splitter plate width in the spanwise direction, which corresponds to an experimental length scale of $W = 82.3$ mm~\cite{berry2016investigating, magstadt2017investigating, kelly2024}.
+The Reynolds number is of $Re = \rho_\infty u_\text{jet} D_h/\mu_\infty = 1.5\times10^5$, where $\rho_\infty$ is the freestream density, $u_\text{jet}$ is the nozzle exit velocity calculated based on the isentropic relation and NPR$_\text{core} = 4.25$, $D_h$ is the hydraulic diameter calculated at the nozzle exit, and $\mu_\infty$ is the freestream dynamic viscosity.
+The hydraulic diameter is calculated to be $D_h = 0.541W$.

-A rectangular domain, shown in figure~\ref{fig:config_mesh}, is used to simulate the supersonic flow, where $x$ and $y$ denote the streamwise and wall-normal directions, respectively.
-All lengths are non-dimensionalized by the splitter plate width, which corresponds to an experimental length scale of $W = 82.296$ mm~\cite{berry2016investigating, magstadt2017investigating, kelly2024}.
+A rectangular domain, shown in Fig.~\ref{fig:config_mesh}, is used to simulate the supersonic flow, where $x$ and $y$ denote the streamwise and wall-normal directions, respectively.
 A structured mesh with non-uniform spacing is used, where the grid around no-slip walls and primary jet flows are refined to resolve the boundary layers and small-scale structures.
 Based on a grid resolution study performed in our previous efforts~\cite{yeung2024two, yeung2024high}, a mesh with one million points is sufficient for these simulations.

 A co-flow of Mach number $M$ = 0.01 is specified at the left boundary to mimic the experimental setup at the Skytop Turbulence Lab at Syracuse University~\cite{berry2016investigating, magstadt2017investigating, kelly2024}.
 Characteristic boundary conditions are applied at the core and bypass stream boundaries, where inflow conditions are determined using the designed nozzle pressure and temperature ratios of both streams.
-All the walls of the SERN, splitter plate, and aft-deck (see figure~\ref{fig:engine}(\textit{b})) are prescribed to be adiabatic with a no-slip condition.
+All the walls of the SERN, splitter plate, and aft-deck (see Fig.~\ref{fig:engine}b) are prescribed to be adiabatic with a no-slip condition.
 Sponge layers are placed at the top, bottom, and outflow boundaries, where a source term is used to minimize reflection from the boundaries into the domain.
 In these regions, a dissipative upwind scheme~\cite{bres2017unstructured} is also used to damp acoustic waves.
-The reader is finally referred to Yeung \textit{et al.}~\cite{yeung2024high} for the comprehensive details on the nozzle geometry, flow configuration, and grid resolution study, where a comparison between the 2-D and 3-D flow features is also given.
+The reader is finally referred to Yeung~\textit{et al.}~\cite{yeung2024high} for the comprehensive details on the nozzle geometry, flow configuration, and grid resolution study, where a comparison between the 2-D and 3-D flow features is also given.